patrickCNMartin/ChIPanalyserSub/README.md

 * `noiseFilter.R`: R script used to analyse the effect of our noise filtering methods.
 * `chromosomeWitholding.R`: R script used to validate the model between chromosomes.
 * `toolProfileComp.R`: R script used to extract and produce ChIP like profiles for each tool.
+* `thermo.R`: R script used to produce the comparison between ChIPanalyser and PWM scores alone.
+This also contains associated plotting scripts.

 ### Data handling